mariunaise/HDA-Thesis/content/BACH.typ

 We can generalize the idea of @sect:1-bit-opt and apply it for a higher-order bit quantization.
 Contrary to @smhdt, we will always use the same step function as quantizer and optimize the input values $x$ to be the furthest away from any decision threshold.
-In this higher-order case, this means that we want to optimise out input values as close as possible to the middle of a quantizer step or as far away as possible from a decision threshold of the quantizer instead of just maximising the absolute value of the linear combination.
+In this higher-order case, this means that we want to optimise out input values as close as possible to the middle of a quantizer step or as far away as possible from the nearest decision threshold of the quantizer instead of just maximising the absolute value of the linear combination.

 Two different strategies to find the linear combination arise from this premise:
 1. *Center point approximation*: Finding the linear combination that best approximates the center of a quantizer step, since these points are the furthest away from any decision threshold.